-In these monuments, one can see the gradual development of the dome and the true arch.
+In these monuments, one can see the dome’s gradual creation and true arch.

-The Alai Darwaza in the Qutub complex (1305) and the Jamat Khana Masjid at Nizamuddin (1325) are examples of Khalji period.
+The Qutub Complex Alai Darwaza (1305) and the Nizamuddin Jamat Khana Masjid (1325) are examples of the Khalji era.

-The new architectural style of the Tughluq period is represented with:
+The new architectural style of the Tughluq period:

-- the use of stone rubble as the principal building material
+- the stone rubble was used as the principal building material

 - the battering of walls and bastions